 (2) Tribal Transportation Program Funding Agreement with the Federal Highway Administration; or

-(3) a grant award with the Federal Transit Administration.
+a grant award with the Federal Transit Administration.

+Federal members note tribal objection.

 Tribes not meeting the above financial stability and financial management capability requirements but who can demonstrate that steps have been taken to address the identified audit exceptions or findings may request consideration by the FHWA and FTA Administrators that the Tribe has demonstrated their ability to meet the eligibility requirements of this section.